robweber/omni-epd/README.md

 sharpness=1  # adjust image sharpness, 1 = no adjustment
 ```

+__Palette Filtering__

+The `palette_filter` option controls what colors are passed to multi color displays by filtering the image so only the listed colors remain.
+The total number of colors must be less than or equal to the max number of colors the display supports.
+Colors can be specified as an array of RGB values (`[[R,G,B], [R,G,B]]`), hexidecimal values (`#ff0000, #00ff00`), or [color names](https://github.com/python-pillow/Pillow/blob/e3cb4bb8e00fcaf4c3e0783f7c02e51372595659/src/PIL/ImageColor.py#L153-L305) (`blue, maroon`).
+Combinations of these can also be given as long as each color specified is separated by a comma.

 ### Dithering

 When using the `dither` option many algorithms are available.
 Please read the [full instructions](https://github.com/robweber/omni-epd/wiki/Image-Dithering-Options) for dithering and how it can be used.